MicrosoftDocs/azure-docs/articles/key-vault/general/secure-your-key-vault.md

 - **Application-only**: The application represents a service or background job.
 This is the most common scenario for applications that need to access certificates, keys or secrets from the key vault, periodically.
 For this scenario to work, the `objectId` of the application must be specified in the access policy, and the `applicationId` must _not_ be specified or must be `null`.
 - **User-only**: The user accesses the key vault from any application registered in the tenant.
 Examples of this type of access include Azure PowerShell and Azure Portal.
 For this scenario to work, the `objectId` of the user must be specified in the access policy, and the `applicationId` must _not_ be specified or must be `null`.
 - **Application-plus-user** (sometimes referred as _compound identity_): The user is required to access the key vault from a specific application _and_ the application must use the on-behalf-of authentication (OBO) flow to impersonate the user.
 For this scenario to work, both `applicationId` and `objectId` must be specified in the access policy.
 The `applicationId` identifies the required application, and the `objectId` identifies the user.
+This option is currently not available for data plane Azure RBAC (preview)

 In all types of access, the application authenticates with Azure AD.
 The application uses any [supported authentication method](../../active-directory/develop/authentication-scenarios.md) based on the application type.
 The application acquires a token for a resource in the plane to grant access.
 The resource is an endpoint in the management or data plane, based on the Azure environment.
 The application uses the token and sends a REST API request to Key Vault.
 To learn more, review the [whole authentication flow](../../active-directory/develop/v2-oauth2-auth-code-flow.md).